 *.bak– This is a backup of the profile which is copied every time you save the profile in the Profile Editor.
 If for some reason your profile gets corrupted you can try renaming this file.

 *.layout– This is the layout of the Profile Editor window which was saved last time you saved the profile.

+*.hply – This is a newer verion of the layout used by the Profile Editor window manager to show the layout from the last time the profile was saved.

 Templates